richsalz/draft-rsalz-tls-analysis/draft-rsalz-tls-analysis.md

 TLS 1.3 benefited greatly from collaboration with many notable cryptographers during it's development.
-Unfortunately, {{?RFC8446}} does not have an explicitly acknowledgements section.
+Unfortunately, {{?RFC8446}} does not have an explicit acknowledgements section.
 In February of 2016,
 the "TLS 1.3 Ready or Not" {{TRON}} (TRON) workshop was held, co-located with the